UMCP-TASA/website/README.md

-# UMCP TASE
+# UMCP TASA Website
-This is a template for the backend portion of a student organization website.
+The official University of Maryland, College Park Taiwanese American Student Association website.
 It utilizes Netlify CMS to simplfy adding new events and editing bios.
 Plus, it comes with helpful link shortening!
-I left the actual UI and design of the site pretty minimal so that you can edit it however you please!

 # Table of Contents